How do you become a Pinterest Virtual Assistant?

 - 11 Proven Ways to Make $100 Fast in 2019

 - How to make $100/hour as a Virtual Assistant

 - How to become a Real Estate Virtual Assistant

-Yi Ming, what’s your background?
-How did you become a Pinterest Account Manager?
+Yi Ming, how did you become a Pinterest Virtual Assistant?

 I was a piano teacher for 8 years before changing careers to doing Pinterest.
 I studied Bachelors of Music Performance in 2010, graduated in 2015 and moved from Malaysia to Sydney in 2010.

 I had a degree in both Piano and Vocals performance.
 To make ends meet as a musician, I would do piano accompaniment, piano and vocal teaching as well as lead music groups for babies and toddlers.

 After about 6 years doing this, I started getting really burnt out.

 I’ve always dreamed of working for myself, but did not know where to start.
 I’ve always wanted to be a blogger but kept failing to make money.
 In 2018, I finally had enough of my job at the time.

 I was earning a low part-time income and hated my toxic work environment.
 Although I did enjoy piano teaching a lot, the stresses of the job and the high living cost of Sydney made me depressed.